BETHAM, Mary Matilda

 Matilda Betham

 Mary Matilda Betham was born at Stradbroke, Suffolk on 16 November 1776, eldest of the fifteen children of the Revd William Betham (17 May 1749-27 October 1839) of Stonham Aspal, Suffolk, later rector of Stoke Lacy, Herefordshire, and his wife Mary, née Damant (1752/3–1839), the widow of Whittocke Planque.
 William Betham, who died at Westerfield Hall, Ipswich was a distinguished antiquary and had a fine library which awakened Matilda’s interest in literature, especially of history.
 On visits to Cambridge, she studied Italian with Agostino Isola (1713-1797), who had also taught the younger Pitt and William Wordsworth.
-Matilda taught herself miniature painting, and her portraits have great delicacy, but she remained too much of an amateur and her success was limited, her subjects included her father, the Countess of Dysart, the Duchess of St Alban's and Robert Southey and she exhibited some 40 of her works at the Royal Academy between 1804 and 1816.
+Matilda taught herself miniature painting, and her portraits have great delicacy, but she remained too much of an amateur and her success was limited, her subjects included her father, the Countess of Dysart, the Duchess of St Alban's and Robert Southey and she exhibited some forty of her works at the Royal Academy between 1804 and 1816.
 Belonging to a large family, she made efforts to turn her talents to practical account and exploited her large miscellaneous historical reading effectively in her 'Biographical Dictionary of the Celebrated Women of every Age and Country' (1804).
 Betham had already settled in London where she gave Shakespearian readings and had a brief but brilliant period of literary and artistic success.
 She came to be on friendly terms with Charles and Mary Lamb, with Coleridge, Southey, Mrs Barbauld, and others.
 How high she stood in their esteem and liking may be gathered from their letters to her, including a laudatory verse epistle from Coleridge.
 This, and other correspondence, is printed in 'A House of Letters' (1905).
 Matilda had already published two small volumes of verse, 'Elegies' (1797) and 'Poems' (1808), which attracted little attention, but in 1816 her 'Lay of Marie' was well received.
 The work of the thirteenth-century poet Marie de France was an encouraging precedent for a woman with literary ambitions, and Matilda's poem effectively challenges comparison with Walter Scott's 'Lay of the Last Minstrel'.
 Charles Lamb, who saw the volume through the press, thought it ‘very delicately pretty as to sentiment’.
 Southey and Allan Cunningham were still warmer in their praise, Southey advising her to insert at the end of her fictitious 'Lay of Marie' the real 'Lais de Marie', to give her book an antiquarian value.
 Family circumstances and poverty affected Betham's mental health and in 1819 she was confined as insane.
 She complained that her unconventionality made her family wish to keep her out of the way, and she did eventually retire to the country and relinquish her literary pursuits, but her friendships remained.
 ‘I would rather talk to Matilda Betham than to the most beautiful young woman in the world’, said a young man of her in her old age.
 Mary Matilda Betham died at her home in Burton Street, London on 30 September 1852.

 Royal Academy Exhibits